bennettnw2/lpic101-Notes/105-ShellsAndShellScripting.md

   ```

 * ##### `exec`
-  * the `exec` command can but used to redirect all output from a shell into a file (or another process) without sending it to the current shell.
+  * the `exec` command can be used to redirect all output from a shell into a file (or another process) without sending it to the current shell.
-  * for instance you can use the exec command to redirect output of a script to a log file
+  * for instance, you can use the exec command to redirect output of a script to a log file